-The Alchemilla erythropoda is a genus from the Rosaceae family and is native to Europe and Asia.
-The Alchemilla erythropoda is commonly named dwarf lady’s mantle.
+Alchemilla erythropoda is a genus from the rose family (Rosaceae) and is native to Europe and Asia.
+Alchemilla erythropoda is commonly named dwarf lady’s mantle.

-The Alchemilla erythropoda is self-seeding but it is easy to remove or replant the dwarf lady’s mantle so that is not a problem at all.
+Alchemilla erythropoda is self-seeding, but it is easy to remove or replant the dwarf lady’s mantle so that is not a problem at all.
 The dwarf lady’s mantle is clump-forming.
-The clumps become wider slowly.
-To prevent spreading through seed, you can cut off the flowers immediately after bloom.
-This will prevent the seed forming.
-You can also cut the leaves to the ground at the same time.
+The clumps spread slowly through rhizomes, but it is not invasive.
+To prevent spreading through seed, you can cut the flowers back immediately after bloom.
+This will prevent the seed production.
+You can also cut the leaves back to the ground at the same time.
 New leaves will form rapidly and also new flowers will develop.

 Attracts bees: no